micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-34-rashi_en.md

 ### passuk 9

 ### passuk 10
-<b>Whom Hachem knew face-to-face.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He [Moshe] had an easy familiarity with Him, and could speak with Him any time he desired, as it is said, “Now I will go up to Hachem,” “Wait, while I hear His command to you.”
+<b>Whom Adonoy knew face-to-face.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He [Moshe] had an easy familiarity with Him, and could speak with Him any time he desired, as it is said, “Now I will go up to Adonoy,” “Wait, while I hear His command to you.”

 ### passuk 11